 - Highlights the preferred candidate qualifications.

-By using this template structure, the recruitment process is standardized creating the consistency needed to always meet Google’s recruitment requirements and the job specifications.
+By using this template structure, the recruitment process is standardized creating the consistency needed to always meet Google’s recruitment requirements and job specifications.

 Recruiting best practice – #4: Automate repetitive tasks